eoberortner/JGI-MiSeq/README.md

 get_dw_info libs2info <lib1> ... <libN> > pre.libraries.info
 ```

-Example: The AAONP library consists of the AAHBP, AAHBS, AAHBO, AAHBH, AAHBN, AAHBG, AAHBB, AAHBC
+Example: The AAONP library consists of the following sub-libraries: AAHBP, AAHBS, AAHBO, AAHBH, AAHBN, AAHBG, AAHBB, AAHBC
 ```
 get_dw_info libs2info AAHBP AAHBS AAHBO AAHBH AAHBN AAHBG AAHBB AAHBC > pre.libraries.info
 ```

-The pre.library.info file contains information about the location of the sequencing data produced by
+The ```pre.library.info``` file contains information about the location of the sequencing data produced by
 the MiSeq machine.
 On NERSC, this information is stored in the JAMO database.
 Hence, the data
 must be retrieved from the database using the following command:
 ```